Systematic Reward Gap Optimization for Mitigating VLM Hallucinations: Experiments

-\textbf{Topic Alternatives Generation.} We conduct ablations on different approaches for generating topic alternatives within the \METHOD{}.
-The results in \Cref{tab:ablation_components} reveal that employing multiple initial candidate responses for decomposition and subsequently performing intra-topic self-resampling proves highly beneficial (exp \textbf{3a} \versus{}\,\textbf{3e/f}).
-This approach facilitates better coverage of edge cases, such as rarely mentioned attributes, and ultimately yields a more diverse and comprehensive set of alternatives.
+\textbf{Topic Alternatives Generation.} We conduct ablations on different approaches for generating topic alternatives.
+Results in \Cref{tab:ablation_components} reveal that employing multiple initial candidate responses for decomposition and subsequently performing intra-topic self-resampling proves highly beneficial (exp \textbf{2a} \versus{}\,\textbf{2e/f}).
+It facilitates better coverage of edge cases, such as rarely mentioned attributes, and ultimately yields a more diverse and comprehensive set of alternatives.
 Such diversity is crucial for sculpting more sophisticated reward gap configuration during data curation.
-To quantify these aspects, \Cref{fig:ablation_quality} (b) provides a direct comparison, evaluating the underlying data characteristics like informativeness and trustworthiness of these generated alternatives by different approaches, based on GPT-4V reviews.
+To quantify these aspects, \Cref{fig:ablation_quality} (b) provides a direct comparison, evaluating the underlying data characteristics like informativeness and trustworthiness of these generated alternatives, based on GPT-4V reviews.

 \textbf{Preference Curation Approaches.} We conduct ablations to analyze the impact of specific design choices within the preference curation process, as detailed in \Cref{tab:ablation_components}.
-Deviations from our base \METHOD{} variant (exp \textbf{3a}), such as employing random selection for replacement (exp \textbf{3b}), applying selective replacement to only one side of preference pair (exp \textbf{3c}, or omitting in-context rewriting (exp \textbf{3d}), all degrade final model performance.
+Deviations from our base \METHOD{} variant (exp \textbf{2a}), such as employing random selection for replacement (exp \textbf{2b}), applying selective replacement to only one side of preference pair (exp \textbf{2c}, or omitting in-context rewriting (exp \textbf{2d}), all degrade final model performance.
 These findings highlight that the purposeful, symmetric replacement for both preferred and rejected responses, coupled with in-context rewriting, is crucial for crafting reward gaps that provide strong and effective learning signals for DPO.